 Carlile: Yeah, it sort of is the main theme of the album in an abstract way.
 It’s not about specific themes with specific people, although there are definitely those chapters and those moments on the album and in the stories.
 But it’s more about a really broad, abstract, human process of acceptance…not to be confused with complacency.

-Here’s the video of Brandi Carlile’s new single, “The Joke.”
+Here’s a video of Brandi Carlile’s performing her single “The Joke,”

 DK: One of my favorite songs on your album is “The Joke,” which has a strong message.
 What inspired you to write this song?

 Carlile: Well, I just have been feeling global and social politics a little bit more emotionally than intellectually over the last year.
 And I wanted to write “The Joke” as an anthem for myself and anybody that was feeling kind of unloved or unseen or illegal, just to remind us that our time is coming.
 We’ve already won.
 The joke is on those in temporary power.
 Love has already conquered the world.

 DK: Another favorite song on your new album is “Sugartooth.”
 Is this song about suicide, about someone who took their own life?